-Participating in this bootcamp will give you direct access to cases and practical experience in technologies EIS Group uses on a daily basis—or intends to adopt in the future.
-While attending, you will also have the opportunity to collaborate with other certification candidates and network with EIS Group architects.
+Participating in these sessions will give you direct access to cases and practical experience in technologies EIS uses on a daily basis—or intends to adopt in the future.
+While attending, you will also have the opportunity to collaborate with other certification candidates and network with EIS architects.

 Step 4: Readiness Exam

-After completing the bootcamp, your next step is to complete the readiness exam.
-This is a comprehensive online assessment and is comprised of topics relating to the prerequisite skills, training, and content covered during the EIS Suite Architect Bootcamp.
+After completing the virtual sessions, your next step is to complete the readiness exam.
+This is a comprehensive online assessment and consists of topics relating to the prerequisite skills, training, and content covered during the EIS Suite Architect virtual sessions.

 Step 5: Hands-on Tasks

-Beginning after the Bootcamp and Readiness Exam, candidates will be assigned tasks to prove competency in various aspects of Suite.
+Beginning after the virtual sessions and readiness exam, candidates will be assigned tasks to prove competency in various aspects of Suite.
 During this period, candidates will have access to an experienced senior architect.
 With regularly scheduled mentoring sessions, senior architects can provide guidance with current assignments, design tasks, and implementation alternatives.
 The duration of this period is 1-3 months.
 Actual time may vary depending on the candidate.

 Step 6: Certification